tswanson-cs/spinnaker-plugin/README.md

 ![image](https://user-images.githubusercontent.com/9701912/113105163-2376dd80-91b6-11eb-847a-42da2f9e081d.png)

 ### pipelineController
-+ The pipeline controller build step used to configure and create pipelines in spinnaker.
++ The pipeline controller build step is used to configure and create pipelines in spinnaker.

 > Pipelines are defined as a pipeline json file.
-This pipeline json matches the syntax that spinnaker uses inside spin deck.
+This pipeline json file matches the syntax that spinnaker uses inside spin-deck.
 The pipeline json must contain the **`name`** and **`application`** keys.
 >
 >>  **For example:**
 >>> This pipeline is named bar and defined for an application foo.